ctsaitsao/RaspiOpenCV/README.md

-# Raspberry Pi Performance Testing using OpenCV
+# Raspberry Pi Performance Testing using Computer Vision

 All files that I used for my independent study project, summer 2019.